SebasPelaez/dog-breed-classification-mobilnet/README.md

 The previous structure have the following information:

 * **tests:** This folder contain some Jupyter Notebooks in which I validated the correct behavior of the different methods developed in the scripts.
+* **pics:** This folder contain some pictures which I use to visualize different results in theproject pipeline.
 * **config:** This script contains the parameters values used through the differents .py files.
 * **data:** This script is in charge of read and load the images, build the _input fn_ and define the data augmentation methods.
+* **make_predictions:** This is a Jupyter Notebook that I prepare for anybody that want to make your own predictions.
 * **model:** This script defines model function, loss function and accuracy metrics needed to track the model performance.
+* **predictions:** This scripts is coded for make easier the _own predictions_ process.
 * **preprocessing:** With this script we prepare the enviroment to before train the model.
 * **trainer:** This files is in charge to train and validate the model defined.
 * **utils:** This file contains some utility methods which are used by .py files.